colbad2/LaunchList/README.md

 - search builder sheet
 - searches between dates (start:1998,end:2010)
 - the Roci/Bowman
+- settings tools: clear memory image cache, clear CoreData images
+- periodically refetch images, incase they have changed, or been updated
+- previews for every view, working
+- add launchers to the dataset list
 ### Bugs
 - some images aren't updating in rows when they finally load from cache
 - JSON can't be parsed with \" sequence in description strings"